JBizarri/concurrent-computing/README.md

 ## The API

-This API was designed to be hosted on a Heroku App.
+This API was designed to be hosted on a Heroku App and integrated with 8 others for a college project.

+## The Project

+The process is about using kitchen oil to generate biodiesel.
+Each student would develop their own API to simulate a single step of the whole process, then the APIs would call each other and give biodiesel as output at the end.
+The oil tank is the starting point and is implemented here.

 ## How to run